-We have provided the support as government.
-With the food vouchers and isolation hampers, I believe the MLA is referring to the health department.
+As the government we have provided support with food vouchers and isolation hampers that I believe the MLA is referring to with the Department of Health.
 We have no control over these hampers.
-It's the government and intergovernmental affairs that handle the food hampers.
-I think the question could be directed to the executive to get a proper response, if he were to be seeking that information.
+It's the Department of Executive and Intergovernmental Affairs, through the COVID Secretariat, that handles the food hampers.
+I think the question could be directed to our Premier to get a proper response, if he were to be seeking that information on numbers.
 Thank you, Mr. Speaker.